ErikDz/semester_4/CSE207/final/apuntes.md

   - Full participation in MAC protocol
   - Reduce contention by intelligent forwarding of frames
   - Modern incarnation: a switch
+> Since Bridges are used to connect two network segments; For two hosts to communicate with each other when connected by a switch, they need to have IP addresses that belong to the same IP network or subnet.
+In other words, their IP addresses should have the same network prefix.
+> Two different networks would require a router.

 - Internetworking
   - Links == Networks